mikelehu/IRK-FixedPoint/Code/Readme.txt

    You can specify next parameters:

-   PARALLEL: specify to run a parallel execution.
+   PARALLEL: define it to run a parallel execution.
+In this case we have to set the number of
+             threads in the global variable named thread_count:

+             int thread_count = 1;   //  number of threads for parallel computations.

    MAXIT:  maximum number of fixed point iterations RTOL,ATOL: fixed point iteration default tolerances.